-FREE ENTRY, EGRESS, AND REGRESS.
-An

-right to go on land again and again as often as may be reasonably necessary.
+-Free entry, egress, and regress.
+An expression used to denote that a person has the right to go on land again and again as often as may be reasonably necessary.
 Thus, in the case of a tenant entitled to emblements.

-FREE FISHERY.
+-Free fishery.
 See Fishery.

-FREE ICE.
+-Free ice.
 All ice in navigable streams not included within that authorized to be appropriated is sometimes called "free" ice, and does not belong to the adjacent riparian owners, but to the person who first appropriates it.
 Hudson River Ice Co. v.
-Brady, 158 App.Div.
-142, 142 N.Y.S.
-819, 821.
+Brady, 158 App.
+Div.
+142, 142 N. Y. S. 819, 821.

-FREE LAW.
+-Free law.
 A term formerly used in England to designate the freedom of civil rights enjoyed by freemen.
 It was liable to forfeiture on conviction of treason or an infamous crime.
 McCafferty v.
 Guyer, 59 Pa.
 116.

-FREE LOVE.
+-Free love.
 Consorting with opposite sex at pleasure without marriage.
 Robinson v.
-Casey, Tex.Civ.App., 272 S.W.
-536, 538.
+Casey (Pex.
+Civ.
+App.)
+272 S. W. 536, 538.

-FREE MEN.
+Free men.
 Before the Norman Conquest, a free man might be a man of small estate dependent on a lord.
 Every man, not himself a lord, was bound to have a lord or be treated as unworthy of a free man's right.
 Among free men there was a difference in their estimation for Wergild.
 See Liber Homo.